Cream Pumps: Frequently Asked Questions

 What’s the maximum centipoise of cream and can Tapflo pump it?

 The thickest cream we have been asked to pump is Cream Cheese, this can hit upwards of 100,000 centipoise and wouldn’t flow under its own weight.
-However, fear not as cream cheese can be pumped by a Twin Screw Pump, which can pump all the way up to 1 million Centipoise!
-Twin Screw Pump have priming capabilities even on products as thick as cream cheese.
+However, fear not as cream cheese can be pumped by a Screw Pump, which can pump all the way up to 1 million Centipoise!
+Screw Pump have priming capabilities even on products as thick as cream cheese.
 Regular double thick cream can be pumped through a Diaphragm Pump, but to keep the sheer low, a Lobe or Twin Screw would still be the best choice.

 Can I pump hot cream and if so, will it stay hot?